timmbuktu/zeit-archive-downloader/README.md

 # zeit-archive-downloader

 CLI program to download and archive newspaper files from the german news website [ZEIT Online](https://www.zeit.de).
-The usage of this CLI program requires a premium subscription on ZEIT Online.
+The usage of this CLI program requires a premium subscription of ZEIT Online.

 ## Installation and usage